-- other than those names provided by the candidates.
-Candidates other than the semi-finalists should be notified prior to the release to the public of the names of candidates to be invited to the campus. - Up to this point in the search process, the names of the candidates have been kept confidential by the committee.
-When the semi-finalists are scheduled to visit campus, their names are released to the public, along with general information about their background and qualifications.
-It is recommended that the name of each semi-finalist be made public at least 48 hours prior to their scheduled campus visit.
-The names may be released at the same time or the release staggered throughout the process. - Campus visits shall be designed to allow a large number of campus and community members to meet and hear from each candidate.
-In planning these visits, the committee should remember that at this stage of the process they are recruiting the candidates as well as evaluating them. - All members of the council should actively participate in the interviews of the semi-finalist candidates who visit the campus. - The SUNY Board of Trustees and the Chancellor may in confidence request access to search committee documents, including candidates' curriculum vitae, at any point in the process.
-However, all information regarding the reference checks, committee discussion and voting on the various applicants is confidential, and may not be divulged at any time.
+Up to this point in the search process, the names of the candidates have been kept strictly confidential by the committee.
+When the finalists are scheduled to visit campus, their names are released to the public, along with general information about their background and qualifications.
+Their names and curriculum vitae shall also be forwarded to the SUNY Board of Trustees at this stage, although trustees and the chancellor may - in strictest confidence - request access to search committee documents, including candidates' curriculum vitae, at any point in the process.
+However, all information regarding the reference checks, committee discussion and voting on the various applicants is still strictly confidential and may not be divulged at any time.